 The fact that the Death card comes immediately after the Hanged Man is no coincidence.
 As the Hanged Man takes a pause from life to reflect, there is a natural movement toward ending what no longer serves and opening to new potentials.
 For that to happen, the past must end to prepare the way for renewal and transformation.
 Death provides the means for this natural movement forward.

 The appearance of the Death card speaks of a time for clearing away the old to bring in the new.
 Sudden and unexpected change is implied in the image of the card.
 The ego is portrayed in various stages through the images of the people in the path of Death.
 The king, fully prostrate, shows a rigid ego.
 If life strikes us with enough force, the ego may completely collapse.
 The priest stands and faces Death due to the support of his stiff robes.
 His hat protects his head, illustrating that a formal belief system can sometimes help guide us past fears of death and change.
 The young woman symbolizes partial innocence.
 Here, the ego is not quite so powerful and rigid.
 She is still aware of her ego and not completely willing to surrender, but enough of her innocence remains to allow her to remain upright, although her face is turned away.
-It is only the child who can greet death with no fear and brings an offering of flowers to indicate that the change of death will ultimately bring renewal.
+It is only the child who can greet death with no fear and bring an offering of flowers to indicate that the change of death will ultimately bring renewal.

 The Death card can be a sign that one is feeling caught in the path of sweeping change and cannot escape.
 Although the sudden upset is a surprise, it can create new opportunities for the future.

-Death may speak of unhealthy attachments which may need to end for new beginnings to occur.
+Death may speak of unhealthy attachments that may need to end for new beginnings to occur.
 This card tells us that letting go is a necessary part of life and that the eternal will always triumph over the transitory.

 Temperance is card number 14 in the major arcana and represents spontaneity, balance, and knowledge.
 When most people think of temperance, a form of moderation or self-control come to mind.
 With this card, there is no need for “control” as true Temperance is an honest, authentic response to all situations, moment to moment.
 Temperance allows an individual to take life as it comes.
 It is the result of a natural flow of both the person and the outer world.

-When we look at the Rider-Waite deck, there are multiple images which convey this theme of person and situations flowing together in beautiful synchronicity.
-We notice first the water poured from one cup to another.
+When we look at the Rider-Waite deck, there are multiple images that convey this theme of person and situations flowing together in beautiful synchronicity.
+We notice first that the water poured from one cup to another.
 The upper cup is not directly above the lower, so that the image portrays a physical impossibility.
 To most people, the ability of Temperance to smoothly manage all of life’s problems with joy and peace appears magical.
 There is a flow or ease that seems mystical.

 The angel stands with one foot on land and the other on water, indicating a blend between the unconscious and the known.
 A Temperate person acts from an inner sense of truth and links the two realms together, and thus brings into reality the miracles others can only dream of.

 The flower on the angel’s left side indicates an awareness of the unconscious and also a sign of peace.
 The flower is an iris, which is a nod to the Greek goddess Iris, whose sign is the rainbow.
 This implies peace after a storm, which is fitting since Death came immediately before Temperance on the landscape of the major arcana.
-Old patterns of life have died and now a renewal and promise of new life appears with Temperance.
+Old patterns of life have died, and now a renewal and promise of new life appears with Temperance.

 When this card arrives in a reading, it’s time to recover your flow, stabilize your energy, and find the middle path.
 Above all, remain calm.
 Very often, this card encourages one to “do nothing”, meaning wait quietly to see where the next step needs to be taken.
 Trust the universe to provide the answers, while also being open to combining diverse elements in new ways to achieve a higher perspective.
 Temperance brings energy to higher learning and for a better quality of life to emerge after the ego’s Death.